A Virtual UN World Data Forum will be held on 19–21 October 2020.

 TA 2.
 Innovations and synergies across data ecosystems

-Bringing data sources together and creating an enabling environment for the integration and use of non-traditional data sources
+Bringing data sources together and creating an enabling environment for the integration and leveraging of various data sources and methodologies

 TA 3.
 Leaving no one behind